 - Who will be coordinating my overall treatment and follow-up care?

-- What are the goals of each treatment?
+- What are the possible long-term effects of having this surgery?

 - Could this treatment affect my sex life?
 If so, how and for how long?